Manzer Hussain, Bureau Chief

 What are the reporting time line/requirements for Workers’ Compensation?

-Under the Workers’ Compensation Statute (34:15-17), unless the employer shall have actual knowledge of the occurrence of the injury, or unless the employee, or someone on his behalf, or some of the dependents, or someone on their behalf, shall give notice thereof to the employer within fourteen (14) days of the occurrence of the injury, then no compensation shall be due until such notice is given or knowledge obtained.
+Under the Workers’ Compensation Statute (N.J.S.A.
+34:15-17), unless the employer shall have actual knowledge of the occurrence of the injury, or unless the employee, or someone on their behalf, or some of the dependents, or someone on their behalf, shall give notice thereof to the employer within fourteen (14) days of the occurrence of the injury, then no compensation shall be due until such notice is given or knowledge obtained.